Strategy, Visual Design, Storytelling

 Emphasize user empathy: Encourage and incentivize active engagement with clinicians.

-Comprehensive customer journey map: Using our "jobs to be done" (JTBD) framework as a foundation, visualize pain points and opportunities thoroughly.
+Comprehensive customer journey map: Visualize pain points and opportunities thoroughly using our "jobs to be done" (JTBD) framework as a foundation.

 Regular internal communication: Share customer stories, data, and feedback.